 This has got to be one of our most common fail-proof methods to keep the kids busy indoors.
 Kids of all ages!
 Don’t skimp on your fort either!
 Move your chairs and table around, pull out all of your large blankets and bedsheets, and get creative!
 Bring out some old boxes too!
 Of course you can also buy a fort building set, but we like just making our own!
+If you want to buy a kit this Camo Tent is great for the frugal budget although I highly recommend Fort Magic (although notably quite pricier but will outlast your kid’s fort building days and is perfect for schools/daycares!)
 Maybe you want to even be a little daring and pull out a few squirt guns – we dare you!

 2. Suit up and go outside!

 I’m cold all the time.
 Walking to the car, getting indoors, checking the mail.
 I almost get afraid of being cold again!
-Find the warmest day you can (even if it’s just in the 20′s!), suit up in layers and a good jacket and mittens, and GO OUTSIDE!
+Find the warmest day you can (even if it’s just in the 30’s!), suit up in layers and a good jacket and mittens, and GO OUTSIDE!
 Yes, even in the cold!
 It really is possible to stay warm if you’re dressed appropriately even in the frigid weather.
-Whether it’s a 1 hour trip to a nature park, playground, or just a walk you down the road you will be surprised at how much better you will feel if you just get up and go outside for fun!
+Whether it’s a 1 hour trip to a nature park, a run through the zoo, the playground, or just a walk you down the road you will be surprised at how much better you will feel if you just get up and go outside for fun!

 3. Have a snowball fight….indoors!